hugoArregui/awful-blog/README.md

      (url  <url>))

 -  title: entry title
--  type: currently supported by the tool are: text, markdown, html, redirect
+-  type: currently supported by the tool are: text, markdown, html, redirect, shtml
 -  resource: if type == redirect, resource is the redirect url, otherwise point to a non-default file location.
 If omitted, awful-blog will search for a file with the same name as the info file and the default